 Call in here for your decorative eggs.
 Hundreds (possibly thousands) dominate the market’s centre at a huge open stall.

-The Freyung market is another place to sample regional food and drink, thanks to the organic farmers’ market typically held on the other side of the narrow road.
+The Freyung market is another place to sample regional food and drink, thanks to the organic farmers’ market typically held on the other side of the road.

 Short-term & smaller markets